 For many people religion is a problem; religion is a synonym of a long set of restrictions; religion is a natural enemy of freedom and individual liberties.
 Even for religious people religion is not always easy.

 Now, is religion a problem or a solution?
 There’s not a clear-cut answer to that.
 The safest way to approach that question would be to say that religion is a set of solvable problems.
 Allah says: "Every soul must taste of death, and We try you with evil and with good, for ordeal.
 And unto Us ye will be returned."
 (21 : 35) "But lo! with hardship goeth ease, Lo! with hardship goeth ease."
 (94 : 5-7) "Allah will vouchsafe, after hardship, ease."
 (65 : 7) Even the best religious society, led by the best religious ruler, would have problems, but they are solvable problems.
 Societies are tried just like individuals.
 An individual believer can lose his job, a society (a people) can suffer drought or an economic crisis.
-So what’s the use of religion if it will only add more problems to my problems?
+So what’s the use of religion if it will only add on to my problems?
 If I put that question bluntly, I will get nowhere.
 If I put it in good faith, as I said before, there’s room for discussion.
 Allah says: "Thou knewest not what the Scripture was, nor what the Faith.
 But We have made it a light whereby We guide whom We will of Our bondmen.
 And lo! thou verily dost guide unto a right path."
 (42: 52) "And if We willed We could withdraw that which We have revealed unto thee, then wouldst thou find no guardian for thee against Us in respect thereof.
 (It is naught) save mercy from thy Lord.
 Lo!
 His kindness unto thee was ever great."
 (17: 86-87) That means religion is a mercy, a divine favour, not a problem.
-Why should Allah bother to send thousands of prophets and messengers in so many languages to so many peoples over a long period of time?
+Why should Allah bother sending thousands of prophets and messengers in so many languages to so many peoples over a long period of time?
 What’s the use for Allah to do that?
 Isn’t that a "problem" for Allah?
 When Allah says "Ah, the anguish for the bondmen!
 Never came there unto them a messenger but they did mock him!"
 (36 : 30) "Shall We utterly ignore you because ye are a wanton folk?"
 (43 : 5) , what good would that add to Him ?
 What interest would Allah have in prohibiting sex outside of marriage, for example?
 Yes, Islam says don’t do this, don’t do that.
 A lot of restrictions.
 But in this chapter I will focus on the do’s.
 Many people would love to move up from Islam to Iman to Ihsan.
 Many people would love to elevate their nafs from ammara to lawama to mutmaina.
 Many people would love to approach beauty and greatness in the light of the Word of God.
 Many people would seek godly solutions rather than lament over Satanic problems.
 But that’s the minority of the minority.
 Allah says: "Whoso obeyeth Allah and the messenger, they are with those unto whom Allah hath shown favour, of the prophets and the saints and the martyrs and the righteous.
 The best of company are they!"
 (4 : 69) That’s the Elite.
 And in this elite the saints, (asseddeeqoon) come immediately after the prophets and before the martyrs.
 Who are asseddeeqoon?
 Allah says: "And those who believe in Allah and His messengers, they are the loyal, and the martyrs are with their Lord; they have their reward and their light."
 (57 : 19) (Translators have rendered here the Arabic word asseddeeqoon as the saints or the loyal.)
 At first sight those criteria do not appear to be unattainable.
 So can I be a seddeeq (a saint)?